ClassiCube/ClassiCube/doc/hosting-flask.md

 * If you don't want the game to resize to fit different resolutions, remove the `resizeGameCanvas` code.

-* tmpl_lite.html and mobile_mode is used to deliver a minified page for mobile/tablet devices
+* mobile_mode is used to deliver a minified page for mobile/tablet devices

 ## Results